Queen's University Faculty of Arts and Science

-The Faculty of Arts and Sciences is the largest of all faculties at Queen's University at Kingston, and one of the original three faculties that founded the school in 1841.
+The Faculty of Arts and Science is the largest of all faculties at Queen's University at Kingston, and one of the original three faculties that founded the school in 1841.

 History

 The Faculty of Arts and Science stands at the core of the history of Queen's University.
 The royal charter issued by Queen Victoria in 1841, which declared that the university would both train students as Presbyterian ministers and instruct youth “in the various branches in Science and Literature”, laid the Faculty's foundations, and — even though Theology seemed predominant for many years — made it possible for Queen's to emerge at last as a full-grown university with faculties of medicine and applied science.

 Queen's opened its doors on March 7, 1842, making it the Dominion's first active university in all the 1860 kilometers between Fredericton, New Brunswick and the Pacific Ocean.
 Thirteen students enrolled in the first courses, which were offered in a small, wood-frame house on the edge of Kingston where the Reverends Peter Colin Campbell and J.A.
 Williamson as well as the University's first Principal, Thomas Liddell taught Classics, Mathematics and Natural Philosophy.

 Twenty years later, the student body had swelled to 200 young men — an enrolment comparable to the universities of McGill, Toronto and Victoria that had come into being in the meantime.
 The faculty grew as well and its complement of five professors — including its first professor in History, a part-time lecturer without salary! — offered a broader range of subjects in the arts and sciences.
 Since the professoriate hailed predominantly from Britain, great care was taken to recruit faculty members under the age of 40 who, it was thought, would have less difficulty “adjusting to Canadian conditions”.

 Today, the Faculty of Arts and Science is the largest faculty at Queen's, with approximately 8,500 full- and 1,000 part-time undergraduate students, 1,500 graduate students, and 450 faculty.
 It offers a broad range of undergraduate degree programs in the sciences, social sciences, humanities, fine arts, and languages.
 The Faculty also offers correspondence, spring and summer courses through its Arts and Science Online Department.